 Scholarly Commons Citation

 Wrigley, George A. III, "Utilizing a Product Rejuvenation Framework to Investigate University Aviation Association Members' Perceptions of the Cessna 172 as a Single Engine Trainer" (1997).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 213.